jenil-prajapati/PersonalPortfolio/README.md

 - `src/components`: Contains React components used to build different sections of the portfolio.
 - `src/styles`: Sass files for styling the application.
 - `public`: Static assets and the `index.html` file.

-## Contributing

-If you'd like to contribute to this project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Thank you for checking out my Coding Portfolio!
-If you have any questions or feedback, feel free to reach out.